Finally, a simple and effective learning support resource for maths

 She explains that school leaders always want to see individualised planning and learning strategies.
 With Star Maths, she says, we always had this information in front of us.
 And now, with Freckle, we can monitor pupils’ individual learning much more easily.
 Using Star Maths and Freckle together allows staff to provide more comprehensive and ambitious learning plans.

 “Freckle provides both practical maths tasks to confident pupils and more visually stimulating, story-focussed tasks for less confident pupils.
 The versatility of Freckle is powerful.”

 Alicia emphasises the value of the multiple ways staff can assess pupils’ next steps within Freckle.
-She describes the importance of Freckle providing practical challenges for all pupils to the most confident mathematicians and those who are reluctant.
+She describes the importance of Freckle providing practical challenges for all pupils: from the most confident mathematicians to those who are reluctant.
 Alicia claims that the versatility of Freckle is very powerful.

 Alicia has been impressed with how smooth Freckle runs.
 She has found that Freckle does not jump too quickly between very challenging tasks and questions to underwhelming activities.